- University of Wisconsin-Madison

-HISTORY 600: America and China (Fall 2020) : Multimedia resources in English
+HISTORY 363: China and World War II in Asia (Spring 2022) : Multimedia resources in English

 - Mix of scans of manuscripts, images, and rare printed materials.